Best Hilton credit cards: Improved weekend night certificates, earning rates and more

 If you are looking for a regular card to put lots of business spend on, the Hilton Honors Business card is a great option.

-The intro bonus is worth $625 in Hilton stays (at .5 cents per point), so you can’t go wrong applying for this card.
+The intro offer is worth $650 in Hilton stays (at .5 cents per point), so you can’t go wrong applying for this card.
 If you can spend $15,000 on the card each year, the free weekend night you’ll earn is easily worth double or triple what the annual fee will cost you.
 Even if you won’t spend that much on the card, this gives you a great option to earn Hilton Gold status with a business credit card.
 You can read our review of the Hilton Honors Business Card here.

 Why it’s worth it